oruchkin/Async_API_sprint_3/README.md

 and assign `manage-users` role from the `master-realm`.
 ![screenshot](readme/keycloak/client-assign-role.png)

+Also we need `manage-clients` role to add roles for current client.
+And `view-clients` to get id of the current client.

 ### Tips
 Open Dev tab in browser to see what requests Keycloak UI is sending to the API